TeYuanLiu/teyuanliu.github.io/content/blog/go.md

 ## Here we Go

+### File

+A Go file contains expressions and statements to perform some data processing.

+We use lowercase_snake_case for Go file names because of compatibility across case-sensitive OS like Linux and case-insensitive OS like Windows and MacOS.
+Also, the Go compiler uses underscores for special file suffixes to control the build process.
+For example, the Go compiler sees `*_test.go` as test file and `*_linux.go` as file that can only be compiled on Linux.

+We use kebab-case for compiled binaries to be consistent with other shell tools.

 ### Package

 A package is a collection of Go files inside the same directory.
 Variables, constants, functions, and types defined under the same package are visible across all Go files in the package.

+We use lowercase single word for package names so the `user service` package becomes `userservice`.

 ### Module